danielvivor/visit-bavaria-redo/README.md

 - Footer with Social Media Links
   - Provides quick access to Facebook, YouTube, Instagram, and Twitter.
   - This feature helps users stay connected with updates across multiple platforms, extending engagement beyond the website itself.
   - By offering direct links to social channels, the site encourages ongoing interaction and community building for visitors who want to follow events and stories      in real time.
+- Signup Form
+  - A well-structured form collects first name, last name, and email.
+  - Required fields ensure valid submissions, helping users register for updates about Bavarian events.